Danie-O/Danie-O/README.md

 👋 Hi, I’m Daniella Omenogor!

-👀 I’m interested in software development, DevOps and data science.
+👀 I’m interested in software development, DevOps and ML/AI.

      🌱 I am currently exploring Flask and Laravel for backend development.
      🌱 I am also learning about the tools involved in the DevOps process and how they are important in the SDLC.